mcabbott/TensorCast.jl/README.md

 have zero speed penalty.
 You can turn on explicit run-time size checks too, if you wish.
 --->

-The macros these from different packages produce very different code for actually doing the calculation you requested.
+These three packages produce very different code for actually doing the calculation you requested.
 The original `@einsum` simply writes the necessary set of nested loops.
 Instead `@tensor` works out a sequence of contraction and trace operations, calling optimised BLAS routines where possible.
 The  macros from this package, `@shape` and `@reduce`, aim to produce simple Julia commands, just